naty1914/AirBnB_clone_v2/README.md

 <center> <h1>HBNB - The Console</h1> </center>

-This repository contains the initial stage of a student project to build a clone of the AirBnB website.
-This stage implements a backend interface, or console, to manage program data.
-Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
-Using a system of JSON serialization/deserialization, storage is persistent between sessions.
+This repository contains the first stages of a student effort to create a clone of the Airbnb website.
+This step creates a backend interface, or console, for managing program data.
+The console commands enable the user to create, update, and destroy objects, as well as manage file storage.
+Storage remains durable between sessions thanks to a JSON serialization/deserialization scheme.

 ---